 Several validation studies were completed using FH samples, with both blinded and un-blinded samples assessed.
-Total correlation of 98% was observed when using the FH array.
+Total correlation of 98% was observed when using the Familial Hypercholesterolemia Arrays I & II.